edvin/fxldemo-gradle/README.md

 Please see [build.gradle](/build.gradle) for more information.

-**Note**: There is nothing Gradle spesific about FXLauncher, and these operations should be easy to perform in any build system.
+**Note**: Even though FXLauncher has a Gradle plugin, there is nothing Gradle spesific about it, and these operations should be easy to perform in any build system.
 	There is also a [Maven version](https://github.com/edvin/fxldemo) of this project.

 ## Operations